wax-office-of-inspector-general/waxguilds/reports/guild.taco/latest.md

 chat.taco

 **Update**:
-- Three more servers related to the WAX chain installed the WAX Chat Bot
+- Two more servers related to the WAX chain installed the WAX Chat Bot

 ---